webpack/webpack-cli/OPTIONS.md

   --no-module-parser-javascript-esm-require-include                                  Negative 'module-parser-javascript-esm-require-include' option.
   --module-parser-javascript-esm-require-js                                          Enable/disable parsing of require.js special syntax like require.config, requirejs.config, require.version and requirejs.onError.
   --no-module-parser-javascript-esm-require-js                                       Negative 'module-parser-javascript-esm-require-js' option.
+  --module-parser-javascript-esm-strict-export-presence                              Emit errors instead of warnings when imported names don't exist in imported module.
+  --no-module-parser-javascript-esm-strict-export-presence                           Negative 'module-parser-javascript-esm-strict-export-presence' option.
+  --module-parser-javascript-esm-strict-this-context-on-imports                      Handle the this context correctly according to the spec for namespace objects.
+  --no-module-parser-javascript-esm-strict-this-context-on-imports                   Negative 'module-parser-javascript-esm-strict-this-context-on-imports' option.
   --module-parser-javascript-esm-system                                              Enable/disable parsing of System.js special syntax like System.import, System.get, System.set and System.register.
   --no-module-parser-javascript-esm-system                                           Negative 'module-parser-javascript-esm-system' option.
+  --module-parser-javascript-esm-unknown-context-critical                            Enable warnings when using the require function in a not statically analyse-able way.
+  --no-module-parser-javascript-esm-unknown-context-critical                         Negative 'module-parser-javascript-esm-unknown-context-critical' option.
+  --module-parser-javascript-esm-unknown-context-recursive                           Enable recursive directory lookup when using the require function in a not statically analyse-able way.
+  --no-module-parser-javascript-esm-unknown-context-recursive                        Negative 'module-parser-javascript-esm-unknown-context-recursive' option.
+  --module-parser-javascript-esm-unknown-context-reg-exp <value>                     Sets the regular expression when using the require function in a not statically analyse-able way.
+  --module-parser-javascript-esm-unknown-context-request <value>                     Sets the request when using the require function in a not statically analyse-able way.
   --module-parser-javascript-esm-url                                                 Enable/disable parsing of new URL() syntax.
   --no-module-parser-javascript-esm-url                                              Negative 'module-parser-javascript-esm-url' option.
   --module-parser-javascript-esm-worker <value...>                                   Specify a syntax that should be parsed as WebWorker reference.
 'Abc' handles 'new Abc()', 'Abc from xyz' handles 'import { Abc } from "xyz"; new Abc()', 'abc()' handles 'abc()', and combinations are also possible.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
   --module-parser-javascript-esm-worker-reset                                        Clear all items provided in configuration.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
+  --module-parser-javascript-esm-wrapped-context-critical                            Enable warnings for partial dynamic dependencies.
+  --no-module-parser-javascript-esm-wrapped-context-critical                         Negative 'module-parser-javascript-esm-wrapped-context-critical' option.
+  --module-parser-javascript-esm-wrapped-context-recursive                           Enable recursive directory lookup for partial dynamic dependencies.
+  --no-module-parser-javascript-esm-wrapped-context-recursive                        Negative 'module-parser-javascript-esm-wrapped-context-recursive' option.
+  --module-parser-javascript-esm-wrapped-context-reg-exp <value>                     Set the inner regular expression for partial dynamic dependencies.
   --module-rules-compiler <value...>                                                 Match the child compiler name.
   --module-rules-dependency <value...>                                               Match dependency type.
   --module-rules-enforce <value...>                                                  Enforce this rule as pre or post step.